NagulapalliSudarshan/maze-solver/README.md

 # Grid Solver

-A class-based maze/grid solver using Breadth-First Search (BFS) and Depth-First Search (DFS) algorithms.
+A class-based maze/grid solver using Breadth-First Search (BFS), Depth-First Search (DFS) and A-star algorithms.
 This package allows you to solve mazes and find paths using either BFS or DFS based on your requirements.

 ## Installation